turbonomic/tbmigrate/FAQ.md

 It depends on when this happens.
 But generally, it is not great news.
 You may be able to recover by restarting the step at which the failure occurred – but you need to make sure that the old copy of the tool is not still running first.
 Avoid the problem using the old DevOps favourite utility: ["screen"](https://blog.turbonomic.com/why-the-screen-utility-will-change-your-remote-ssh-approach).

+## How can I check the results of the migration?

+Detailed notes on reviewing the migration [can be read here](../master/REVIEW.md).